MaryamEbr/EfficientNet_EarlyExit/README.md

 # EfficientNet_EarlyExit
 This repository contains scripts for training multi-exit EfficientNet model on ImageNet.

-with help from EfficientNet paper: https://arxiv.org/abs/1905.11946
+with help from:

+EfficientNet paper
+https://arxiv.org/abs/1905.11946

-and PyTorch EfficientNet repository: https://pytorch.org/vision/main/models/efficientnet.html
+PyTorch EfficientNet repository
+https://pytorch.org/vision/main/models/efficientnet.html

 This is done as a part of a research project about early exiting and partitioning.